Communication-Aware Dissipative Control for Networks of Heterogeneous Nonlinear Agents: Main Results

-\cite{lin2013design} proposed solving the problem with cardinality penalty using the \gls{admm} algorithm.
+\cite{lin2013design} proposed to solve the problem with a cardinality penalty using \gls{admm}.
 Although \gls{admm} does not guarantee convergence for nonconvex objectives, extensive computational experience has shown that it performs well in practice when the augmented Lagrangian parameter is sufficiently large \citep{boyd2011distributed}.
+We therefore adopt the strategy of \cite{lin2013design} for \autoref{eq:main_problem_convex_sparse}, using